Double pendulum

-In physics and mathematics, in the area of dynamical systems, a double pendulum also known as a chaos pendulum is a pendulum with another pendulum attached to its end, forming a simple physical system that exhibits rich dynamic behavior with a strong sensitivity to initial conditions.
-The motion of a double pendulum is governed by a set of coupled ordinary differential equations and is chaotic.
+In physics and mathematics, in the area of dynamical systems, a double pendulum, also known as a chaotic pendulum, is a pendulum with another pendulum attached to its end, forming a complex physical system that exhibits rich dynamic behavior with a strong sensitivity to initial conditions.
+The motion of a double pendulum is governed by a pair of coupled ordinary differential equations and is chaotic.

 Analysis and interpretation

-Several variants of the double pendulum may be considered; the two limbs may be of equal or unequal lengths and masses, they may be simple pendulums or compound pendulums (also called complex pendulums) and the motion may be in three dimensions or restricted to the vertical plane.
+Several variants of the double pendulum may be considered; the two limbs may be of equal or unequal lengths and masses, they may be simple pendulums or compound pendulums (also called complex pendulums) and the motion may be in three dimensions or restricted to one vertical plane.
 In the following analysis, the limbs are taken to be identical compound pendulums of length ℓ and mass m, and the motion is restricted to two dimensions.

 In a compound pendulum, the mass is distributed along its length.
-If the mass is evenly distributed, then the center of mass of each limb is at its midpoint, and the limb has a moment of inertia of I = 1/12mℓ^{2} about that point.
+If the double pendulum mass is evenly distributed, then the center of mass of each limb is at its midpoint, and the limb has a moment of inertia of I = 1/12mℓ^{2} about that point.